ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_python_3.rst

 functions, the text string will be converted to a byte string inside of the function and a traceback will occur if non-ASCII characters are present.
-In Python 3, a traceback will only occur if the text string can't be decoded in the current locale, but it's still good to be explicit and have code which works on both versions:
+In Python 3, a traceback will only occur if the text string can't be decoded in the current locale, but it is still good to be explicit and have code which works on both versions:

 .. code-block:: python